 No single small business insurance policy covers all risks.
 Different types of commercial insurance address different accidents, lawsuits, and damages that could impact a business.
 These policies address common risks.

-Businesses with expensive equipment, a board of directors, or extra liability concerns may need additional coverage.
+Businesses with expensive equipment, a board of directors, or extra liability concerns may need additional coverage, or endorsements that cover common exclusions.
+Coverage for communicable diseases is available, but it's not part of standard policies.
+Most insurers will not write new policies covering COVID-19.

 Business insurance costs vary based on the policies you purchase and your coverage limits.
 Other factors include your industry, number of employees, revenue, and location.
 Small, low-risk businesses – especially those that qualify for a business owner’s policy – pay less for insurance than larger companies.